Perth Arena: Naming rights

 For the first six years of operation, Perth Arena retained its non-commercial name.
 In September 2018, the venue name was changed to RAC Arena.
 The Royal Automobile Club of Western Australia (RAC) agreed to a five-year naming rights arrangement, with the deal estimated to be worth about $10 million to the Government of Western Australia.
 Prior to the name change, the Government of Western Australia had paid around $8 million to stadium operator AEG Ogden as compensation for not being able to sell the naming rights.

 Entertainment

+On 8 and 9 November 2013, the American living legend Beyoncé played 2 sold-out shows there to conclude the Oceania leg of her world tour, The Mrs Carter Show World Tour.

+On 29 October and 1 November 2014, The Rolling Stones played two sold out nights at the venue on their first visit to Perth since 1995.

+On 14 March 2015, Australian singer Kylie Minogue performed at the arena as part of her Kiss Me Once Tour.
+On 15 February 2025, she returned for a stop on her Tension Tour.

-On 4 August 2018 Celine Dion performed at this arena for the first time as a part of Celine Dion Live 2018.
-This was the first show by Dion since Taking Chances World Tour to be held in Perth.
-On 12 October 2018 Cher also performed for the first time in Perth Arena as part of her Here We Go Again Tour.
+On 4 August 2018, French Canadian singer Celine Dion performed at the arena for the first time, as a part of Celine Dion Live 2018.
+This was the first show by Dion, since her Taking Chances World Tour, to be held in Perth.

+On 12 October 2018, American singer-actress Cher performed for the first time at the Arena as part of her Here We Go Again Tour.

-In 2022 it was announced that Perth Arena would be the new host for the Channel Seven Perth Telethon.
+In 2022, it was announced that Perth Arena would be the new host for the Channel Seven Perth Telethon.

-On September 29 and 30 2022, American singer-songwriter Billie Eilish performed in the arena for her last two Australian shows as part of her tour, Happier Than Ever: The World Tour.
+On 29 and 30 September 2022, the American singer-songwriter Billie Eilish performed her final two dates in Australia during her tour, Happier Than Ever: The World Tour.

+On 25 October 2023, Irish folk-rock band The Corrs performed at the arena as part of their 2023 tour of Australasia and Southeast Asia.
+The group was supported by Australian pop icon Natalie Imbruglia, as well as Toni Childs and Germein.